dictionaria/pydictionaria/docs/intro-commandline.md

 When a program gets started, it gets assigned a working directory by whoever started it.
-In our case that's the shell:  Whenever you run a command from the command-line, the shell assigns 'the folder that you are currently in' as that command's working directory.
+In our case that's the shell:  Whenever you run a command from the command-line, the shell assigns ‘the folder that you are currently in’ as that command's working directory.

 Side note:  Windows actually assigns *multiple* working directories to a program